 When the State of California terminated redevelopment agencies in 2011, they developed very specific regulations for how local authorities must sell or otherwise dispose of properties owned by local redevelopment agencies.
 Under these regulations, properties must be disposed of according to a State-approved “Long Range Property Management Plan” (Plan).
 The Plan approved in 2014 for the former San Jose Redevelopment Agency identified that the Diridon properties were to be transferred to the City for redevelopment.
 The approved process requires the City to enter into a “Compensation Agreement” with the other 13 taxing entities to sell the properties at fair market value, and then provide payments to the taxing entities in proportion to their shares of the base property tax.
 In January 2018, the City and County determined, using professional appraisers, the fair market value of the Diridon properties to be $67 million ($237 per square foot).

-The Compensation Agreement reflecting this price has been approved and executed by 13 of the 14 taxing entities, as of July 10, 2018.
-After approval by all taxing entities, the properties will be transferred to the City to sell for the agreed on price.
+The Compensation Agreement reflecting this price has been approved and executed by all 14 taxing entities.
+Accordingly, the properties have been transferred to the City to sell for the agreed on price.
 The Compensation Agreement states that the properties must be transferred to the City and the City must dispose of the property by December 31, 2018.
 The Memorandum of Understanding and the Purchase & Sales Agreements relating to the sale of the properties will be heard by the City Council on Dec.
 4, 2018.
 Links to these documents is available here.

 The Fire Training Site (4.3 acres) includes an aging City facility used to train firefighters, and the City has long-envisioned replacing it with a modern facility that can better serve the Fire Department’s needs.
 Given its proximity to Diridon Station, the site presents a major opportunity for transit-oriented development and inclusion as an integral component of a master-planned Google project.
 Revenue the City receives from sale of the property to Google would fund construction of a new Fire Training Center elsewhere in the city.